Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 (British)

 * The Canadian Radio Operator is commemorated on Panel 20 at the Halifax Memorial; I found this information on him at the Commonwealth War Graves Comm. website (external link).
-Strangely, I cannot find a commemoration for Radio Operator Dixon, nor can I find the British galley boy and messboy.
+I cannot find a commemoration for Radio Operator Dixon (but here's a Guestbook message from his sister), nor can I find the British galley boy and saloon boy.

-10 who died - Norwegians only are commemorated at this Memorial for Seamen in Stavern, Norway.
-Some of the names are spelt a little differently here, and different titles have been given to a few of them.
-Additionally, the list does not quite agree with the above - the following are named: Captain Nils-Ambjørn Ambjørnsen, Seaman Andreas Fjukstad, Gunner Henry Johan Hansen, Mechanic John Stolt Heggen Opheim, Seaman Carl Martin Larsen, 2nd Mate Gerhard Johan Lervaag, Mate Christian Rougtvedt Riege, and Chief Engineer Rolf Bunkholt Ugelstad, all listed above.
-There's also an Able Seaman Anker Halvorsen, and a Steward Olaf Olsen commemorated - not sure whether my list above is incorrect, or whether these 2 had served on this ship and died previously?
+Captain Nils-Ambjørn Ambjørnsen, Seaman Andreas Fjukstad, Gunner Henry Johan Hansen, Mechanic John Stolt Heggen Opheim, Seaman Carl Martin Larsen, 2nd Mate Gerhard Johan Lervaag, Mate Christian Rougtvedt Riege, and Chief Engineer Rolf Bunkholt Ugelstad, all listed above.
+As mentioned, the site has added Able Seaman Anker Halvorsen, and Steward Olaf Olsen - again, see my note above.

 Back to Vardefjell on the "Ships starting with V" page.

 Olsen & Ugelstad had previously had another ship by this name, built in Porsgrunn in 1931.
-No further details.
+This external page has more details.

-The text on this page was compiled with the help of: "Nortraships flåte", J. R. Hegland, an article in the Norwegian magazine "Krigsseileren", Issue No. 3 for 1972, "Sjøforklaringer fra 2. verdenskrig", Volume II (Norwegian Maritime Museum) - (ref.
+The text on this page was compiled with the help of: "Nortraships flåte", J. R. Hegland, an article in the Norwegian magazine "Krigsseileren", Issue No. 3 for 1972, "Sjøforklaringer fra 2. verdenskrig", Volume II (Norwegian Maritime Museum), and misc. - (ref.
 My sources).

 Be